Guide to Siena, Italy

 Siena is popular with day trippers from Florence, many of whom come on group tours that also include a lightning-fast visit to nearby San Gimignano or a winery in Chianti.

-To enjoy Siena in the way it deserves, I think you should budget at least a full day and spend the night.
-This lets you see the main sights without rushing through them, meander leisurely and do a little shopping, and enjoy an evening in town as well as the following morning.
-The appeal of being here in the morning is that relatively few tourists are around before 10:00 am, so you can enjoy a walk without the crowds.
+To enjoy Siena in the way it deserves, I think you should budget one full day and plan to spend the night.
+A full day lets you see the main sights without rushing through them, meander leisurely and do a little shopping, enjoy an evening in town, and take a walk the following morning when the city will be pleasantly uncrowded.

 However, if all you want to do is see the Piazza del Campo, climb Torre del Mangia, enter the stunning Cathedral, and wander the city’s main streets, you can do that in a half day.
 Give yourself a bare minimum of one hour for the Cathedral (and more time is better), another hour for the Campo and tower, and then a few hours walking around aimlessly, enjoying the medieval atmosphere.
 I’d also recommend stopping for a good meal.